RedHatResearch/physics-devconf/README.md

 It also provides a couple of sample scripts to deploy a Knative service and a function.

+> [PHYSICS](https://physics-faas.eu/) has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 101017047.

 ## Index
 - [physics-devconf](#physics-devconf)
   - [Index](#index)